- Learning the what, when, and how of experience maps

 When we saw Chris present this topic at the 2012 IA Summit in New Orleans, we knew we had to have it for the UIE Virtual Seminar program.

-Chris is a lead experience designer at Adaptive Path.
+Chris is a design director at Adaptive Path.
 He started a journeyman career in information architecture and product strategy in 1997.
-Over the past 14 years has applied a combination of IA, graphic, and interaction design to successful products and services for both large enterprises and start-ups.
+Over the past 16 years he has applied a combination of graphic, interaction and service design to successful products and services for both large enterprises and start-ups.

-Chris holds an MFA in design from the Savannah College of Art & Design and spends any extra time as an educator, teaching Adaptive Path's UX Intensive workshops and as an adjunct professor at Austin Community College, teaching interface design.
+Chris holds an MFA in design from the Savannah College of Art & Design and spends his free time as an educator, teaching interface design in Adaptive Path's UX Intensive workshops and is also currently an adjunct professor at the California College of the Arts.